Trans-World-Style/Gen-L-Video/ControlNet/docs/train.md

 We provide a simple script for you to achieve this easily.
 If your SD filename is "./models/v1-5-pruned.ckpt" and you want the script to save the processed model (SD+ControlNet) at location "./models/control_sd15_ini.ckpt", you can just run:

     python tool_add_control.py ./models/v1-5-pruned.ckpt ./models/control_sd15_ini.ckpt

-Or if you are using SD2:

-    python tool_add_control_sd21.py ./models/v2-1_512-ema-pruned.ckpt ./models/control_sd21_ini.ckpt

 You may also use other filenames as long as the command is "python tool_add_control.py input_path output_path".